daniloradenovic/linkedin-hide-article-button/README.md

 > [!NOTE]
 > At some point, LinkedIn introduced a button for hiding a post, that is located directly on the post itself,
-> making this extension obsolete.
+> making this browser extension obsolete.
 Hooray! :tada:
+>
 > ![After](docs/img/after.png)

 ---

 # ![Linkedin hide post button logo](icons/icon48x48.png) LinkedIn hide post button

-Adds a button for easier hiding of posts on your LinkedIn Feed.
+A browser extension that adds a button for easier hiding of posts on your LinkedIn Feed.

 Saves an extra click on the `...` button and a mouse move to the `Hide` menu option (whose position in the menu is not always the same) to hide a post in your feed.